anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.rst

      - All systems part of Cloud Infrastructure **must** support password hardening as defined in the CIS Password Policy Guide :cite:p:`cispwpolicy`.
        Hardening: CIS Password Policy Guide
-     - `5.3.1 Node Hardening: Securing Kubernetes Hosts`
+     - `Node Hardening: Securing Kubernetes Hosts`
    * - System Hardening
      - sec.gen.003
      - All servers part of Cloud Infrastructure **must** support a root of trust and secure boot.